-Through US Department of Labor WIRED funding, the Technology Park contracted with a technical expert in plant physiology, who interviewed researchers to identify the research with commercial potential and to assist in preparing to pursue seed financing for proof of concept.
+Through the US Department of Labor WIRED funding and other funding sources, the Technology Park contracted with a technical expert in plant physiology, who interviewed researchers to identify the research with commercial potential and to assist in preparing to pursue seed financing for proof of concept.
 After conducting thirty interviews several prospects were identified for funding, allowing them to further develop their product and the Tech Farm to expand into new markets with new product uses.